barionleg/cesium.wiki.gs/Quick-Start.md

 ## What Next?

-Start hacking the examples, or read some more: the ten-minute [architecture overview](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture); the [contributor's guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) with more details on building and running; or the [reference documentation](http://cesium.agi.com/Documentation/).
+Start hacking the examples, or read some more: the ten-minute [architecture overview] (https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture), the [reference documentation](http://cesium.agi.com/Documentation/), or the [contributor's guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide); which has detailed set-up instructions and is important for anyone interested in becoming a Cesium contributor.